saysimple/saysimple-plugin-devkit/README.md

 The `name` and `description` are shown to the end user to display your app.

-Data Required is an array of strings it notifies what kind of data will be sent to your app by the saysimple platform.
+Data Required is an array of strings it notifies what kind of data will be sent to your app by the Saysimple platform.

-The array can exist out of the following data types
+The array can exist of the following data types

 * __contact__ \
   The user that sent a message to the saysimple.